 This will enable you to focus on the most important tasks and ensure your expertise generates the required sales and promote your client’s business.

-According to Glassdoor, a freelance copywriter that has between 1 – 3 experiences earns $68, 000.
+According to Glassdoor, a freelance copywriter that has between 1 – 3 years of experience earns $68, 000.

 The value each of these categories generates will determine their rates.